 We pay taxes for a reason though however.
 And you can breathe a sigh of relief to know that those taxes are well spent, with Belgium’s social security system ranking among the highest in the world.

-As EU citizens, British nationals are not required to obtain a visa or a work permit to gain employment in Belgium.
-However, you will still need to obtain a registration certification from your local town hall after you arrive.
+British nationals are required to obtain a visa or a work permit to gain employment in Belgium.
+You will also need to obtain a registration certification from your local town hall after you arrive.

 In order to increase your chances of getting a job in Belgium, it is advantageous to be able to speak either Dutch, German, or French.